kjuulh/fuzzy-clone/README.md

 # Pick a repo
 fuzzy-clone

-# Update cache (that way fuzzy-clone will be next to instant, run this regularly, we recommend using one of the scripts in shell/zsh/script)
+# Update cache (that way fuzzy-clone will be next to instant.
+# Run this regularly, we recommend using one of the scripts in shell/zsh/script)
 fuzzy-clone cache update
 ```